-Whether you’re looking for a home to live in or as an investment, you may come across a bank-owned property in your search.
+Whether you’re looking for a home to live in or use as an investment, you may come across a bank-owned property in your search.
 These properties can be listed for sale just like any other on-the-market home, but they aren’t owned by a homeowner — instead, they’re owned by a bank.

 Bank-owned properties can be a fit for a specific type of homebuyer or investor, but they can be difficult to find in today’s market.
 Here are the basics to know, including how to find bank-owned properties.

 What are bank-owned properties?

-Before becoming bank-owned, the property was likely available as a foreclosure sale, but didn’t sell during that process.
+Before becoming bank-owned, the property was likely available to buy as a foreclosure sale, but didn’t sell during that process.
 So, ownership officially transferred to the bank — the final step in reclaiming the property from the homeowner who didn’t keep up with their mortgage payments.

 Who buys bank-owned properties?

 Anyone can buy a bank-owned property, but the buyer most likely to purchase one is someone hunting for a deal.
 Real estate investors, especially, view bank-owned properties as an opportunity to put a bit of money into the home and get more out via renting it to tenants or selling it to new owners.

-“On rare occasions, there’s a tidy equity position to be realized by purchasing and rehabilitating a bank owned property, either for occupancy, as an investment or a short-term fix-and-flip,” sats Sam Olson, CRS, team lead of Nevada-based The Olson Group with RE/MAX Gold.
+“On rare occasions, there’s a tidy equity position to be realized by purchasing and rehabilitating a bank-owned property, either for occupancy, as an investment or a short-term fix-and-flip,” says Sam Olson, CRS, team lead of The Olson Group with RE/MAX Gold, based out of Nevada.

-“For the casual or first-time purchaser, an REO purchase has very high risks for a smaller than imagined reward,” Olson says.
+“For the casual or first-time purchaser, an REO purchase has very high risks for a smaller-than-imagined reward,” says Olson.

 Pros and cons of bank-owned properties